 Do you like reading books or texts that were written a long time ago?
-At the moment I’m reading a little book that has mini-biographies of some heroes of the faith in, William Wilberforce and Charles Simeon for example.
-The rich ideas and different way of phrasing things really does make you think.
+I’ve just picked up a copy of Soren Kirkegaard’s ‘Fear and Trembling‘.
 Trying to read works that were written long ago (over 100 years) can be a real challenge though!

 So, reading something that was written in the 1800s might not be for everybody every day, but it is certainly useful for us all once in a while!

 The grass withers,

 but the word of our God will stand

 Today then, try and read something written before you were born.
 If you’re not sure where to find something, try here;